muhiqsimui/muhiqsimui/README.md

 - 🎓 I’m currently learn everything :)
 - 👯 I’m looking to collaborate with other developer
-- 🥅 2021 Goals: I'm thinking now XD
+- 🥅 Goals: make AI dumb with my trash code XD
 - ⚡ Fun fact: I don't really like to code but i am programmer